dylanm312/dylanm312.github.io/_posts/2022-12-20-more-info-requested.md

 The good news is that this time around, I already have a neurologist (at PAMF) and an neuropsychologist (Dr. Drag in Los Gatos) ready and willing to get me the testing the FAA needs.
 So I can skip the month-long search for a provider that I had to do the first time.
+I don't want to get my hopes up, but it looks like my medical is within reach! (to the tune of several months and another $4500, of course.
+Can we expect anything less from the FAA?)

 # Total Costs So Far (Estimated)